Who We Are

 Kelly Moody

 Kelly grew up in rural southern Virginia in tobacco country, working at her family’s nursery business.
 She earned a B.A. in Philosophy and Religious Studies, Anthropology at Christopher Newport University in Virginia in 2009, focusing on globalization of culture and land relationships, environmental ethics and ‘east-west’ comparative philosophies.
 After that she worked on and ran organic farms, studied with various herbalists, gardeners, permaculturists and ecologists from Vermont to Ohio, North Carolina, California, New Mexico and beyond.
 She has also spent countless hours in self-study working with plants on public land across the U.S. west.
 She is the main facilitator behind the Ground Shots Project and Podcast, a work that explores cross-ecological and societal intersections.
+Kelly is a certified Wilderness First Responder.

 Ramphai Noikaew